 Tim Deaton, Executive Director

-“Appalachian Arts Alliance infuses education, entrepreneurship, and community empowerment to ensure the creative economy is a driving fore in redefining what is possible in Appalachia.”
+“Appalachian Arts Alliance infuses education, entrepreneurship, and community empowerment to ensure the creative economy is a driving force in redefining what is possible in Appalachia.”

 “Sustaining and Inspiring Appalachia’s Future through equitable access to Arts Education.”